rumsan/connect/docs/reporting-improvement.md

 ### ✅ Benefits
 - Quick and backward-compatible
-- Gives organizations **freedom** to assign tags (like project names or codes)
+- Gives organizations **freedom** to assign arbitrary grouping labels (e.g., project names or campaign codes)
-- Enables immediate grouping in reports like:
+- Enables immediate reporting filters such as:
   - Sessions by `xref`
   - Broadcasts by `xref`
   - Recipients & success rate by `xref`